SMALL GROUP • 2.5 HOURS • LIMITED TO 6

 Path Forward

-You will have a good sense of whether the PSI training is right for you.
-No pressure.
-No commitment.
-Just honest clarity from direct experience.
+For those of you with a professional interest in this work, you will gain a good sense of whether the full PSI Apprentice Training is right for you.
+Just honest clarity from your own direct experience.

 DURATION